 Youth Challenge brings together young people with physical disabilities and teen volunteers who inspire each other through adapted sports, recreation and social growth activities.

 Youth Challenge is the recognized leader in Northeast Ohio for enriching the lives of young people of all abilities, and supporting their growth and well-being.

-Hundreds of community volunteers and professionals assist with leadership, administrative and operational tasks.
+Without the hundreds of community volunteers and professionals that serve Youth Challenge with leadership, administration, and operational support, we wouldn’t be YC!

 Want to learn even more?
 We’d love to show you YC!
 Give us a call at 440.892.1001 or email us at YC@youthchallengesports.com and we’ll set up a time for you to visit.
 Check out our brochure.

 YC is a proud member of ADA Cleveland.
 ADA Cleveland seeks to CELEBRATE the ongoing legacy of the Americans with Disabilities Act.
 We LEAD in ensuring access, increasing awareness, promoting independence and providing opportunity.
 We ENGAGE our community as advocates for positive change.
 Learn more and get involved at www.ADACleveland.org.

 In 2020, Youth Challenge became a member of Move United, an organization whose’s mission is to provide national leadership and opportunities for individuals with disabilities to develop independence, confidence, and fitness through participation in community sports, competition, recreation, high-performance sport and educational programs.
 Learn more at MoveUnitedSport.org.